annagabain/Mom-Schedule/README.md

 :lady_beetle: - *Static files weren't included by Heroku after deployment.*

-:bulb: - Using WhiteNoise package fixed the issue.
+:bulb: - Using the WhiteNoise package fixed the issue.

 *Before*